yobed/local-llm/readme.md

     axis=1
 ).tolist()
 ```
-* Loads a CSV file containing WallStreetBets data, extracting relevant text data from the 'title', 'body', 'sentiment', and 'rationale' columns.
+* Loads a CSV file containing WallStreetBets (data from my other project github.com/yobed/wsb/) data, extracting relevant text data from the 'title', 'body', 'sentiment', and 'rationale' columns.
 * The `texts` variable is a list of strings, each containing the combined text from these columns.
 ---
 ```python